Bipulvishwakarma/Bipulvishwakarma/README.md

-- 👋 Hi, I’m @Bipulvishwakarma
+- 👋 Hi, I’m @Bipul Vishwakarma
 - 👀 I’m interested in ...
 Python, unix, sql, Django, web scraping and Azure.
 - 🌱 I’m currently learning ...
 Networking and will move to Azure.
 - 💞️ I’m looking to collaborate on ... open source